JonF678/PoultryManagement/replit.md

 ## Recent Changes: Latest modifications with dates

+### July 11, 2025 - Comprehensive Documentation and User Guide
+- **Complete README**: Created comprehensive README.md with detailed explanations of every app feature
+- **All Calculations Explained**: Documented every mathematical formula used in the app with examples
+- **Performance Metrics Guide**: Added benchmarks and interpretation guidelines for all metrics
+- **User-Friendly Language**: Explained technical concepts in simple, everyday terms
+- **Troubleshooting Section**: Added common issues and solutions for users
+- **Best Practices**: Included daily, weekly, and monthly farm management routines
+- **Financial Analysis**: Comprehensive guide to understanding farm profitability and decision-making

 ### July 11, 2025 - Replit Migration and Ghanaian Localization
 - **Currency Localization**: Changed all currency displays from USD to Ghanaian Cedis (₵)
 - **Egg Entry System**: Modified data entry from trays to individual eggs for more accurate tracking